 Fax: 01494 434499

-The BVRLA will aim to resolve the matter using the information presented by both parties to the dispute, and customers should send any evidence they wish to be considered with their complaint form, as the Conciliation Serviced is an evidence based service.
+The BVRLA will aim to resolve the matter using the information presented by both parties to the dispute.
+Customers should send any evidence they wish to be considered with their complaint form, as the Conciliation Serviced is an evidence based service.
 Any information requested from the member should be sent to the BVRLA within five working days.
 Based on the information available, the BVRLA will provide both parties with its findings and recommendations.
 The BVRLA aims to resolve complaints through the Conciliation Service within 30 days.

 What is covered under the Conciliation Service?